sara-nl/oc-invitation/release/README.md

 This will generate from the _some_branch_ branch something like _invitation_version_number.tar_ in the `build` folder.

-This file can now used in a release, or/and be un-tarred straight into the `apps` folder and the app should be ready.
+This file can now be used in a release, or/and be extracted after which you can copy the `invitation` folder straight into the `apps` folder.
+The app should then be ready to be activated.